#1 THERE IS

 #7 NO WAY IN THE MIDDLE

 We believe in creating and building divine brands (we work in a church, brands can be divine).
 Brands in all sizes with real and extraordinary meaning.
-We believe in the power of a compact, tight-knit nucleus of client together with a holy trinity of strategist, creatives and producer.
+We believe in the power of a compact, tight-knit nucleus of client together with a holy trinity of strategist, makers and project managers.
 So no elaborate account teams to pamper you to death.
 Instead, a more direct line of communication between client and creatives which give room for shared understanding on both sides of the fence, and ultimately leads to better work.
 Middlemen (or rather middle people) as their name would suggest, tend to get in the way.
 And no one likes being in the middle.
 It’s uncomfortable, and a bit sweaty.

 #8 ALWAYS CARRY A MIRROR